jcbrealey/cestode_microbiome/README.md

 # Microbiome profiling of cestode infection of Atlantic salmon
-Code used for processing and analysis for Brealey et al. 2021.
-Microbiome inception: an intestinal cestode shapes a hierarchical landscape of distinct microbial communities nested within the host.
+Code used for processing and analysis for Brealey et al. 2022.
+Microbiome inception: an intestinal cestode shapes a hierarchical landscape of microbial communities nested within the host.

 data: ASV count data, individual and sample metadata and MAG gene cluster data.